internetarchive/dweb-mirror/README.md

 Click on the Archive logo, in the center-top, to get the Internet Archive main interface if connected to the net.

-While viewing an item or collection, the "Crawl" button in the top bar indicates whether the item is being crawled or not.
+While viewing an item or collection, the `Crawl` button in the top bar indicates whether the item is being crawled or not.
 Clicking it will cycle through three levels: